BanForFun/Buffela/README.md

-### Type aliases
+### Aliases

 You may find yourself using a type with a specific parameter or array length over and over again in your schema.
 That is why aliases exist.
-Simply define a type alias in your schema to any primitive or root type:
+Simply define a type alias in your schema to any primitive type:

 ```yaml
 Uuid: String(36)